 How to avoid the Google Fred Penalty?

 The algorithm has been released to encourage high quality content.
-If your website has lot of old content you would want to go back through and optimize these pages to meet their quality standards.
+If your website has a lot of old content you would want to go back through and optimize these pages to meet their quality standards.
 The best way to avoid or recover from a penalty is to focus on creating high-quality and authoritative content on your website.
 For the rest of 2017, focus on creating high quality content rather than generating large amounts of cheap and quickly written content.